Rheumatology

 The Alexei Grom, MD / Sherry Thornton, PhD, Lab

-Our lab’s main area of interest is juvenile arthritis.
+Our lab’s main area of interest is systemic forms of juvenile arthritis.
 Specifically, we study the pathogenesis of rheumatic conditions such as juvenile idiopathic arthritis (JIA) and macrophage activation syndrome (MAS), a complication of JIA.
 Our work includes a strong translational component; along with studying the mechanisms behind these conditions, we are researching potential biomarker and imaging techniques that could accelerate the diagnosis and treatment process.

 Contact the Grom / Thornton Lab